GboHalasz/learn_angular_random_prim_check/README.md

 ## 📌 To-Do / Ideas for Improvement

 - Add unit tests for number generation and prime checking
-- Enhance UI with loading indicators and animations
+- Enhance the UI with loading indicators and animations
 - Allow users to specify the quantity or range
 - Display processing time for checking primes